kubevault/prometheus-exporter/docs/guides/policy-management/overview.md

     }
 ```

-We already have deployed Vault using Vault operator.
+We already have deployed Vault using KubeVault operator.
 For this tutorial, we deployed Vault with [inmem](inmem.md) backend storage and unsealed with [kubernetes secret](kubernetes_secret.md) mode.

 ```console
 $ kubectl get vaultserver -n demo